AFNIC/IoTRoam-Tutorial/DNS-Setup.md

   <img width="760" height="400" src="https://github.com/afnic/IoTRoam-Tutorial/blob/master/Images/Fig12.png?raw=true">
 </p>

-To provision the information in the DNS (Currently only the JoinEUI info), Send your JoinEUI information (i.e. the Join EUI and the corresponding JS domain name or IP address) to  sandoche.balakrichenan@afnic.fr AND antoine.bernard@afnic.fr
+To provision the information in the DNS (Currently only the JoinEUI info), Send your JoinEUI information (i.e. the Join EUI and the corresponding JS domain name or IP address) to  sandoche.balakrichenan@afnic.fr AND antoine.bernard@afnic.fr.

+If you are confused regarding JoinEUI and NetID: a.)
+There is a [discussion] b.)
+Make sure that your test NetID or JoinEUI is not yet provisioned in the roaming platform

 ## Verify that your JoinEUI and NetID is publicly accessible